Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/content-faq.md

 Here, you can choose between the following three permission types:

  - **All Can Access** - all Slingshot users can access the file.
- - **Only Members Can Access** - all users in the workspace can access the file.
+ - **Automatic Access** - all users in the workspace can access the file.
- - **Owner Gives Access** -  users in the workspace have to request access from the owner.
+ - **Request Access** -  all users, including the users in the workspace have to request access from the owner.

 > [!NOTE] Giving access to a file in Slingshot means you give open and edit permissions to the file.